ishibaki/ishibaki.github.io/_pages/research-interest.md

 ![Termites](../images/DSC_0943_balanced.jpg)

 I am studying about the molecular mechanism of the caste differentiation by using termites.
-Importantly, this is the developmental biology of a **Super-organism**.
+Importantly, this is the developmental biology of the **Superorganism**.